raysubham/super-cards-store/README.md

 ### Running the website locally

-- Just run `yarn dev` to start the local development server
+- Just run `yarn dev` to start the local development server.

+### That's it.
+Have fun 😃